 Writing a protagonist isn't always easy.
 It's something I've had trouble with myself, but one thing I've always tried to do with whatever I write is to make the character likable in some way.
 For me, that is the number one priority.

-I have re-written my first chapter for my dark fantasy WIP A Path Of Roots a few times now, but… Read more 4 Ways To Know If Your Opening Chapters Are Working
+I have re-written my first chapter for my dark fantasy WIP In Roots They Quake a few times now, but in the past week I've hit on a version of the opening that is really working for me.
+Granted, it's impossible for me to know this early whether these chapters will be in the published … Continue reading 4 Ways To Know If Your Opening Chapters Are Working

 As a reader, I love a book I can't put down - and yet I've lost count of the books I've put down mid-way, or worse just pages in.

 Because first chapters suck.